andrewPoland/terraform-toolbox/README.md

 ### Terraform Toolbox - Apply
 Terraform apply <sup name="apply-ref">[3](#apply-footnote)</sup> applies the changes that were planned in the previous step.
 Since this is part of the automation pipeline it will be run with auto-approve, manual approval is expected to take place externally if required.

-Terraform apply results in outputs which are defined inside your terrafrom output file.
+Terraform apply results in outputs which are defined inside your terraform output file.
 These outputs can then be mapped to VSTS variables, this allows you to use these outputs when configuring your applications.
 E.g you might use terraform to setup a database and a website, you can then set the connection string in the website using the variable when you deploy it in a subsequent release step.

 The apply step can be configured via a configuration file or via inline variables.
-This is a decision that is left up to the user, personally I prefer to have a codebase which is environment independant and then deployment tool which contains all environment information.
+This is a decision that is left up to the user, personally I prefer to have a codebase which is environment independent and then deployment tool which contains all environment information.

 I plan to make all output variables secret, while all outputs might not be secret, I think it would be safer making them secret to prevent accidents due to not being aware.
 If this is problematic raise an issue with reasoning and if it's good I'll make it match the terraform output visibility.